harlanc/gobalan/README.md

 ### Worker Service

-**Workere Service** is used for representing tcp services which needs to be load balanced.
+**Workere Service** is used for representing tcp services need to be load balanced.

 ### Worker

-**Worker** runs on a machine for **Worker Service** health check and monitoring the load of the machine(e.g. CPU usage rate,Memory usage rate and network IO usage rate).It reports the above information to **Master** during some specified interval time.
+**Worker** runs on a machine for **Worker Service**'s health check and monitoring the load of the machine(e.g. CPU usage rate,Memory usage rate and network IO usage rate).It reports the above information to **Master** at some specified time interval.

 ### Master

-**Master** is used for collecting **Worker Service**s' health information and machine load information.It provides service for client to pick a proper worker node using configured load balance algorithm.
+**Master** is used for collecting **Worker Service**s' health information and machine load information.It also provides service for client to pick a proper worker node using the configured load balance algorithm.

 ## Load Balance Mechanism